Ex Gratia Payments

 - You can ask for any redundancy consultation period pay to be paid ex gratia instead; and

 - Notice pay can no longer be tax free but it is open to the parties to vary the notice period.

-An ex gratia payment in a settlement agreement means that it is a payment which your employer is not legally obliged to make under your contract of employment.
+An ex gratia payment in a settlement package means that it is a payment which your employer is not legally obliged to make under your contract of employment.
 It is normally a gesture of goodwill from your employer because they have treated you badly and acknowledge that you deserve some financial compensation.
 It may also be a way to avoid you trying to sue them in an Employment Tribunal.

 Ex gratia payment tax breaks

 For such non contractual payments, there is a tax break whereby up to £30,000 is not subject to income tax or National Insurance deductions.
 Your employer just pays you the ex gratia payment, and then at the end of the tax year you may be asked to declare it on an HMRC self assessment form, ticking the box marked ‘ex gratia’, and you are not taxed on it (read more on that below).